 Electronic medical records far from perfect

-Posted by Brendan Faulkner of D'Amico & Pettinicchi, LLC on Jun 23, 2013 in Doctor Errors
+Posted by Brendan Faulkner of D'Amico & Pettinicchi, LLC on Jun 23, 2013 in Medical Malpractice

 Technology is often seen as the solution to many problems.
 GPS devices help people find their way around.
 Cellphones have improved communication.
 In nearly every aspect of a person's life, it is likely that technology advances have been an improvement.
 However, this is not to say that new technology is perfect.
 In fact, in many areas, it is far from perfect.